sschleemilch/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

 ## Recommendations

-VSS is designed to cover a wide range of vehicles.
+VSS standard catalog is designed to cover a wide range of vehicles.
 This means that the default instantiation used in VSS may not fit every vehicle.
 An example can be seen in the windshield signals defined in `Body.vspec`, parts of them are shown below.
 VSS offers the possibility to control windshield heating separately for front and rear windshield,